kmuniba98/kmuniba98.github.io/about.md

 title: Muniba Khan
 ---

-I am a student at Rollins College.
+My name is Muniba Khan and I am a freshman pursuing a double-major in computer science and biochemistry at Rollins College.